International Excellence Scholarship terms and conditions 2018/19

 Santander International Scholarship - To be considered for a Santander Scholarship applicants must complete a different application form which requires a personal statement by midnight [GMT] by the deadline of 31 May 2018.

 Brunel will then assess each application for suitability against one of our two scholarship packages.
+In addition one award winner will be selected from the International Excellence applications to receive the GREAT scholarship for India.
+This is a full tuition fee waiver for one year.

 Successful applicants will be contacted within four weeks of the deadline.
 Should any scholarship funds remain unallocated, we reserve the right to offer a limited number of scholarships to late applicants and will advertise these after July 2018.
 We will endeavour to make awards until all available funds are allocated.